jpalero/svelte-calculator-app/README.md

 ## This is the layout of this project.
 <img width="373" alt="image" src="https://github.com/jpalero/svelte-calculator-app/assets/131837340/f788d924-027e-4d68-9ab4-45085d0462f4">

-## Console log all the unseen opration
+## Console log all the unseen operation
+This will console log all the math operation we use.
+It will show continuously as long you are using the calculator then show the result.

 <img width="305" alt="image" src="https://github.com/jpalero/svelte-calculator-app/assets/131837340/c8a2d6fe-a494-4f5a-bf99-b5ac6af65606">

 ## The actual result.
 You can also continue to add/sub/mul/div more.